 If you like having a sunroof, you’ll love driving a convertible.
-It’s true that the segment has experienced a sharp decline in recent years, but there’s still a car to fit every need and budget, regardless of whether you’re looking to experience the wind in your hair on a budget, at neck-snapping speeds, or in a cosseting cabin.
+It’s true that the segment has experienced a sharp decline in recent years, but whether you’re looking to experience the wind in your hair for cheap or get a tan at neck-snapping speeds, there’s a car to fit every need and budget.

 There are other factors to take into account when shopping for a new convertible.
 Notably, some models offer a conventional cloth soft top, while others are equipped with a more complex folding hard top.
 The advantages of a soft top are that it’s lighter and it generally takes up less cargo space.
 However, a folding hard top reduces noise levels in the cabin when it’s up and makes a convertible less prone to theft.

 Ready to go topless?
 We’ve handpicked the best convertibles on the new car market today.